 Safety belt use differed by roadway type.
-Figure 2 shows that safety belt use measured highest on Interstates (92.4%) which typically yield higher traffic densities with higher rates of speed.
-Observers measured the lowest safety belt usage on Local Roads (87.6%), which are less frequently travelled roadways, and usually found within neighborhoods in city limits.
-With the introduction of the Local Road functional class as part of the updated survey guidelines (2012), lower use rates and higher variability were expected.
-Nonetheless, local roadways improved 1.5 percentage points from the June 2016 rate of 86.1 percent to 87.6 percent in June 2017.
+Figure 2 shows that safety belt usage was highest on Interstates (92.9%).
+Those roadways typically yield higher traffic densities and higher rates of speed.
+Observers measured the lowest safety belt usage rates on Local Roads (88.3%), which are roadways that are less frequently travelled and are usually found within neighborhoods in city limits.
+With the introduction of the Local Road functional class as part of the updated survey guidelines (2012), lower use rates and higher variability are expected.
+Nonetheless, usage on local roadways improved 0.7 percentage points from the June 2017 rate of 87.6 percent to 88.3 percent in June 2018.
+Collectors, the next lowest-density roadway group, saw the highest improvement year-to-year (1.2 percentage points; 88.3 to 89.5 percent, respectively).

-Annual surveys typically find that local roads are where occupants are least likely buckled up (Figure 3).
-Looking at the last five annual surveys, in general, travelers on all road types are buckling up more now compared to years past.
-Occupants on local roads have improved the most.
+The 2018 survey found vehicle occupants on local roads buckling up least often (Figure 3).
+The last five annual surveys show some fluctuation but, in general, travelers on most road types are buckling up more now compared to years past.
+Usage on Local Roads improved the most.

 Figure 3.
-Observed Safety Belt Use Rate by Roadway Type: 2013-2017
+Observed Safety Belt Use Rate by Roadway Type: 2014-2018